jacobmorrier/fast-er/README.md

 - [Sulekha Kishore](https://www.linkedin.com/in/sulekha-kishore/)
 - [R. Michael Alvarez](https://www.rmichaelalvarez.com)

+`Fast-ER` is a package for GPU-accelerated record linkage and deduplication in Python.

-Record linkage, also called "entity resolution," consists of identifying matching observations across different datasets, even when consistent common identifiers are missing.
-This process typically requires computing string similarity metrics, such as the Jaro-Winkler metric, for all pairs of values between the datasets.
+Record linkage, also called "entity resolution," consists of identifying matching records across different datasets, even when no consistent common identifiers are available.
+Deduplication, on the other hand, consists of identifying duplicate entries within a dataset when consistent unique identifiers are inconsistent or missing.
+Both tasks typically involve computing string similarity metrics, such as the Jaro-Winkler metric, for all pairs of values between the datasets.

-The Fast-ER package harnesses the computational power of graphical processing units (GPUs) to accelerate this process dramatically.
-It estimates the parameters of the widely used Fellegi-Sunter model and performs the necessary data preprocessing, including the computation of string similarity metrics, on CUDA-enabled GPUs.
+The `Fast-ER` package harnesses the computational power of graphical processing units (GPUs) to dramatically accelerate these processes.
+It estimates the widely used Fellegi-Sunter model and performs the computationally intensive preprocessing steps, including the calculation of string similarity metrics, on CUDA-enabled GPUs.

-Fast-ER executes over 35 times faster than the previous leading software implementation, reducing processing time from hours to minutes.
+`Fast-ER` runs over 35 times faster than the leading CPU-powered software implementation, reducing processing time from hours to minutes.
 This significantly enhances the scalability of record linkage and deduplication for large datasets.